Sajid Nadiadwala: 2007–2014

-Nadiadwala made his directorial debut with the July 2014 release Kick, a remake of Ravi Teja's 2009 Telugu film Kick.
+Sajid made his directorial debut with the July 2014 release Kick, a remake of Ravi Teja's 2009 Telugu film Kick.
 The film stars Salman Khan and Jacqueline Fernandez as the leads.
 The film broke all previous Khan records and is one of the top 100 highest-grossing Indian films.
-Nadiadwala with this film also successfully resurrected Jacqueline Fernandez's Bollywood career and got the actress in many movies.
+Sajid with this film also successfully resurrected Jacqueline Fernandez's Bollywood career and got the actress in many movies.
 The actress said about her Judwaa 2 producer, Sajid Nadiadwala, admitting that it was he who noticed her before anyone else, giving her the special appearance in Housefull song, "Dhanno" and then going on to cast her in Housefull 2 and his directorial debut, Kick.
-Fernandez said about the Sajid "My oldest equation is with him, his wife Wardha is my soul sister and I've watched his kids grow in front of my eyes.
+Fernandez said about Sajid "My oldest equation is with him, his wife Warda is my soul sister and I've watched his kids grow in front of my eyes.
 I'm in the movies because of him and I'll never forget that.
 I'll always be there for Nadiad and Salman".

 2015-2019

-In 2015, Nadiadwala produced Kabir Khan's directorial Phantom starring Saif Ali Khan and Katrina Kaif.
+In 2015, Sajid produced Kabir Khan's directorial Phantom starring Saif Ali Khan and Katrina Kaif.
 The national spy action saga was based on Mumbai Avengers on the aftermath of 26/11 Mumbai attacks and was widely appreciated film.
-"Afghan Jalebi", a song broke records and became the no.1 chartbusters.
+The song "Afghan Jalebi" broke records and became the no.1 chartbusters.
 Next was the highly talked film, Tamasha starring ex flame Ranbir Kapoor and Deepika Padukone, directed by Imtiaz Ali.
 The film grossed 100 crore worldwide and is received much love and appreciation by the critics.
-The music album of the film became an instant super hit and is considered one of the top albums of the decade with songs like "Matargashti" and "Agar Tum Saath Ho" ruling the charts.
+The music album of the film became hit and is considered one of the top albums of the decade with songs like "Matargashti" and "Agar Tum Saath Ho" ruling the charts.